Why You Actually Need to Convert Number Systems

 The Memory Address Confusion Problem

 Debuggers show memory in hex.
 You're thinking about array indices in decimal.
 The mismatch causes confusion.
 I've seen developers spend hours on off-by-one errors that were actually base conversion errors.
+Before this tool, you had to stop debugging, convert the value somewhere else, and then come back to the code.
+That small break can ruin your flow.
+A quick converter keeps hex, decimal, binary, and octal values easier to compare, so the actual bug becomes easier to spot.

 - Debugger says: 0x7FFD4